Visiting New York During the World Cup 2026: Where to Stay, What to Do & How to Get to MetLife Stadium (Full Guide)

 Honest opinion: Simplicity wins in New York.
 Do less, enjoy more.

-⚖️ Pros & Cons
+Pros and Cons

 ✅ Pros

-• Unmatched global atmosphere
+• Unmatched global atmosphere — once-in-a-lifetime energy

-• Endless activities
+• Endless activities beyond just matches

-• Efficient transport system
+• Efficient transport system handles the crowds well

 ❌ Cons

-• High prices
+• High prices on everything (hotels, food, transport)

 There were moments where I felt completely energized — like the city was feeding me energy.
 And other moments where I just needed to sit somewhere quiet and reset.
+That contrast is real.
+New York gives you highs and lows quickly.

 Honest opinion: If you manage your energy well, the pros outweigh everything.

-• Book hotels 3–6 months early
+• Book hotels 3-6 months early — World Cup demand is brutal

-• Use Google Maps offline
+• Use Google Maps offline — subway signal is unreliable

 • Always have backup transport plan

-• Wear comfortable shoes (seriously)
+• Wear comfortable shoes — seriously, this is not optional

 One thing I learned: always know your next move before leaving your current location.
-Not in a strict way — but having a general direction helps you avoid wasting time.
+Not in a strict way, but having a general direction helps you avoid wasting time.

 Also, take breaks intentionally.
-Find a quiet spot, even if it’s just a bench, and reset your energy.
+Find a quiet spot, even if it's just a bench, and reset your energy.
+Small detail: always carry water.
+Sounds basic, but it makes a huge difference.

 Honest opinion: Managing your energy is more important than planning your itinerary.